How we deal with leaked credentials

 Context required

-We will only process credentials if we can place them in a context.
-This means that, in addition to the username and password, we need more information to provide actionable advice with our notifications.
+We will only process credentials if we can provide context.
+This means that, in addition to the username and password, we require additional information to offer actionable advice with our notifications.

 More context is better in this case.
 Think about: